gabriel-alves-p/l-atelier-eden/README.md

 | browserstack                  | Chrome      | windows    | XL 1920 x 946 |
 | real computer: mac book pro   | safari 12.1 | Mohave     | XL 1400 x 766 |
 | browserstack                  | IE Edge 88  | windows 10 | XL 1920 x 964 |

-### Automated Testing
-Whenever it is feasible, automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-If you did not run automating testing.
-State why you chose not to.

 ### Manual Testing